1. Home

 MCP transportSelect (enum)YesValues: SSE (Server-Sent Events) and Streamable HTTP.

-ScopesMulti-selectNoList of scope IDs from the Scopes catalog required in the access token.
+ScopesMulti-selectNoList of scope IDs from the Scopes catalog required in the client's access token.
 Select zero or more scopes.
 An empty list means any authenticated token can invoke the MCP Server.

 API Selection